 So I have no complaints in the control segment.
 But some tech YouTubers pointed out that they prefer the button on the wire part and not on the end of the neckband.
 But I prefer this implementation more.

 The key selling point of Oppo Enco M31 is its exceptional sound quality for its asking price.
 It offers two types of sound signature, balanced mode and bass mode.
 The sound engineers at Oppo tuned the balanced mode incredibly well with tight beats, crisp vocals, clyster clear highs(treble) and excellent instrument separation.
 It may be the only wireless earphone that can give immense satisfaction to audiophiles under 3000 rupees.
 It is an excellent option for analytical listening too.

 In the Bass Mode, you get excessive bass at the cost of overshadowed highs.
 But I would say it is still not overpowered like some boat earphones out there.
 I also felt we get some hollow/echo effect in the bass mode.
 In short, I don’t like the bass mode, maybe because I am totally into balanced sound signatures.
 According to fellow tech reviewers, the OnePlus Bullets Wireless Z Bass Edition will be a better pick for bass heads.

 The Oppo Enco M31 comes with a 9.2mm dynamic driver with a frequency response of 20Hz to 40KHz.
-It is a Hi-Res wireless audio certified earphone, and it supports LDAC codec along with typical SBC and AAC codec.
+It is a Hi-Res wireless audio-certified earphone, and it supports the LDAC codec along with a typical SBC and AAC codec.
 For folks who don’t know what LDAC is, it is a proprietary audio coding technology developed by Sony, allowing high-resolution streaming audio over Bluetooth connections at up to 990 kbps at 32 bit/96 kHz.